 The Caspian Sea on the east border of AZ is the largest lake (by surface area) in the world.
 Technically it's a lake not a sea.
 The northern Russian part of the Caspian is fresh water while the rest is salt water.
 Do you know what the largest *freshwater* lake (by surface area) is in the world?
 Lake Superior!

 Innovators in oil- The oil wells drilled in 1846 at Bibiheybat in the Baku region were the first mechanically-drilled oil wells in the world.
 Much of the wealth from the country historically has come from oil.
+This is also why they were so valuable to the USSR.

 Speaking of crude oil, did you know you could have a bath in it?
 There's a specialty spa in Baku that lets visitors soak for 10 minutes in warm Naftalan-rich crude oil (yes it is black and looks like chocolate syrup).
 It's believed the Naftalan has healing properties for ailments such as arthritis.